KUKARAF/FanControlerRock64/README.md

 ### Automatic mode

-Enables fan if temp between tempMax = 70 and  tempMin = 35 where tempMax is 100% fan speed and tempMin is 23%.
+Enables fan if temperature is between tempMax = 70 and tempMin = 35 where tempMax is 100% fan speed and tempMin is 23%.

 #### Configuration